- Free delivery over £40

 If you suffer from diabetes, a weak immune system, or poor circulation, you should see your GP for treatment of your fungal nail infections.
 This is because you need your infection monitored more closely to ensure there are no complications.

 What causes nail fungus?

 Fungal nail infections are caused by the same fungus that causes the common conditions athlete’s foot.
-The fungus penetrates the nail and can sometimes spread to the surrounding skin.
+The fungus penetrates the affected nail and can sometimes spread to the surrounding skin or even the nail bed.
 If you are also suffering from an athlete’s foot, it is important that you also treat this to prevent your toenail from becoming re-infected after completing a course of Amorolfine nail treatment.

 See our athlete’s foot advice page for a range of antifungal creams, medicated gels, sprays and powders.
 You can also use antifungal powders in your shoes and socks if you are suffering from a fungal nail infection to help keep them free of fungus and stop the spread.

 Amorolfine works by stopping the production of a chemical called ergosterol in